GTN-Quebec/lom2mlr/documentation.md

 #### Use of technical/location as identifier

-If `general/identifier` we would use the first available URL in `technical/location`.
+If `general/identifier` is undefined, we would use the first available URL in `technical/location`.
 This is a heuristics, as there is no automated way to distinguish multiple URLs.
+However, we would not use this for the MLR3 identifier tag.

     :::xml
     <technical>